garganshu/github-label-updater/README.md

 # Github Label Updater

-This action can filter issues based on labels and update labels or/and assignees
+This action can filter issues based on labels and update them

 Demo
 ----